practicalli/clojurescript/quickstart/self-hosted-clojurescript.md

 > Install Lumo 1.2.0 on Homebrew master with `brew install --HEAD lumo`

-## Optomised builds with Google Clojure compiler
+## Optimized builds with Google Clojure compiler

 Using `google-closure-compiler-js` the generated JavaScript can be minified and highly optimised via dead-code elimination, ensuring only the code you actually use is included in the final javascript file.